Henry Darger: Collections and exhibits

-In 1977, five years after his death, the Lerners first exhibited Darger's art and writing (alongside his typewriter and some of his furniture) at the Hyde Park Art Center in southern Chicago.
-Another early exhibition was made the same year by the Chicago Surrealist Group in Gary, Indiana, where the surrealist poet Franklin Rosemont published the first ever text written about Darger's work.
+In 1977, four years after his death, the Lerners first exhibited Darger's art and writing (alongside his typewriter and some of his furniture) at the Hyde Park Art Center in southern Chicago.
+Another early exhibition was made the same year by the Chicago Surrealist Group in Gary, Indiana, where the surrealist poet Franklin Rosemont published the first-ever text written about Darger's work.
 In 1979, some of Darger's work was featured in an exhibition of outsider art at the Hayward Gallery in London.
 From 1996 to 1997, University of Iowa Museum of Art director Stephen Prokopoff organized a traveling exhibition of Darger's works, visiting New York, Chicago, and San Francisco, and attracting significant national attention to his work.

-Kiyoko Lerner donated 45 of Darger's illustrations to the Musée d'Art Moderne de Paris.